inclement/inclem.net/content/20190620-accessing_widgets.rst

 without any good relationship between them.
 You can do this in a convenient way by using a Kivy property in the App class.

-.. note:: This is notionally similar to using a global variable, and
-          is often bad practice for all the same reasons.
+**Note:** This is notionally similar to using a global variable, and is often bad practice for all the same reasons.

 The following example is quite contrived to keep it simple.
 In this case you could probably think of a better way to do the same thing,